PeterWong327/study-guide-notes/algorithms.md

    5. Move on to next vertex by dequeueing the head of the queue, and repeat Step 3-5, until queue is empty.
 Traversal complete.

+- Explain the steps of topological sort.
+  1. Initialize a set and a stack.
+  2. Pick any vertex and add it to the set ('visited') if not visited already.
+Check all children of vertex and place each child into visited.
+  3. Explore all children of each visited vertex.
+Once done exploring, push the visited vertex into the stack, and move up to each parent, pushing each parent if there are no more children to explore.
+  4. Repeat step 2 for another vertex until all vertices have been visited.
+  5. Pop off each vertex from the stack into a an array, which is sorted.

  - Give an example of a use-case for Topological Sort
   - Topological Sort can be used to order the packages of a build system.
 The child node of a vertex would have a dependency on its parent node, so a parent node is always ordered before a child node in a topological sort.